dhruvermaa/dhruvermaa/README.md

 ## 🔍 About Me

-I'm Dhruv Verma — a Business Analytics enthusiast passionate about turning data into actionable insights.
+I'm a Business Analytics enthusiast passionate about turning data into actionable insights.
 I specialize in creating interactive dashboards and Data modelling.
 ---

 ## 🛠️ Tech & Tools